RimaBuilds/Master-coding-prompts-with-ChatGPT/README.md

 ## Table of Contents

 1. [Dealing with truncated code](#1-dealing-with-truncated-code)
-2. Ensuring generated code is in code block format
+2. [Ensuring generated code is in code block format] (#2-ensuring-generated-code-is-in-code-block-format)
 3. Handling unfamiliar libraries and frameworks
 4. Providing specific constraints and requirements
 5. Defensive programming prompt and error handling